-Manufacturing plays a key role in Saskatchewan, making up 7% of the provincial GDP.
-In 2017, manufacturing shipments totalled $16 billion.
+Manufacturing plays a key role in Saskatchewan, making up over 6% of the provincial GDP.
+In 2019, manufacturing shipments totalled $16.2 billion.

 Saskatchewan manufacturers have achieved many world firsts – in everything from satellite communications technology and dryland farming equipment to in-road scales for the trucking industry.

 - Food, crop and beverage processing;

 - Specialty automotive products, unmanned aerial vehicles (UAVs); and

 Located in the heart of the Canadian Prairies, Saskatchewan is well positioned to meet the needs of the agricultural equipment sector.
 We specialize in short-line manufacturing of agricultural equipment for precision dryland farming.
 Saskatchewan's top-quality farm equipment can be found hard at work all around the world.

 Saskatchewan's innovative manufacturers are building leading-edge technology such as continuous mining equipment used in the potash industry, remote-controlled equipment used in uranium mining, autonomous farm equipment, unmanned aerial vehicles and deep-space antenna systems.

 With the province's central location in North America, Saskatchewan manufacturers have access to markets of 270 million people within a one-or two-day drive.